 The paleo diet is expensive if you don’t control it right.
-When you are buying expensive cuts of meat, tons of fruit, and lots of paleo friendly substitute ingredients you’ll quickly notice that you are racking up a bit of debt.
+When you are buying expensive cuts of meat, tons of fruit, and lots of paleo-friendly substitute ingredients you’ll quickly notice that you are racking up a bit of debt.
 I wasn’t really monitoring what my money situation was until this weekend when my brother flew across the country to visit me.
-I felt horrible because I had no money to go out and do anything entertaining with him because I spent all of my month this month on things like steaks, almond flour and coconut aminos.
+I felt horrible because I had no money to go out and do anything entertaining with him because I spent all of my months this month on things like steaks, almond flour, and coconut aminos.

 This involves a few different things to get my paleo budget down.

 First off, I’m going to sit down ones a week and plan out that week’s meal plans out.
 I’ll do this on Saturdays and do the shopping on Sundays.
 I just want to make sure I’m buying the freshest meats possible, so the Sunday shopping and cooking will help.
 That doesn’t mean that I won’t plan on picking up something like chicken on a Wednesday to cook that night of Thursday.

 Part of my meal planning will be going through the sales circulars for the grocery stores around me.
 It will help me gauge which stores might have the best deals and it will also help me figure out what will be one of the base meats for most of my meals.
 Meat is one of the most expensive things you’ll be buying every week, so you can base your weekly menu off of what is on sale.
 If you see pork tenderloin on sale, find a pork tenderloin recipe.
 Same for brisket, chicken, ground turkey, ground pork, steak…you get the point.

 A little tip about coupons…if you aren’t a fan of clipping coupons, most major supermarkets have apps or websites that let you load coupons onto your shopper cards for free.
 I usually just add everything in case I get something random.